-If you own property in Phuket: If you have your own property on the island, you will still have to book and pay for an SHA Approved hotel in order to enter Phuket.
+If you own property in Phuket: If you have your own property on the island, you will still have to book and pay for a SHA+ Approved hotel in order to enter Phuket.
 However, you are allowed to stay at your own property if you wish.
 You do not have to stay at the hotel you have booked.
 This is only a requirement for entry!

 The SHA is the Thai Health and Safety Administration.
 You can check out their website here.
-All hotels and activities in Phuket must be SHA Approved in order to accept visitors.
-(You obtain the SHA Approval by having at least 70% of your staff vaccinated.)
+Previously, the hotels needed to be only SHA approved, which meant that at least 70% of the staff were vaccinated.

 You will need to have a COVID-19 RT-PCR medical certificate showing a negative test result no later than 72 hours before your departure to Phuket.

-All visitors to Phuket will have to take a COVID-19 RT-PCR test on days 1, 6 and day 12 of their stay.
+All visitors to Phuket will have to take a COVID-19 test on days 1 and 5-6 of their stay.
 The tests will be carried out at your SHA Approved Hotel.
-(Guests will be expected to cover the cost of the test(s) which are believed to be around 2500-4000 THB per test.)
+(Guests will be expected to cover the cost of the test(s) at 2,100 THB for one test and 4,200 THB for two.)
 If at any point during your stay you test positive for COVID-19 you will immediately be taken to the hospital in Phuket and treated there.

 IMPORTANT: According to the Phuket Sandbox Rules, if anyone at all on your flight tests positive for COVID-19, it is the end of your holiday and you will be taken to ‘Alternative State Quarantine’ (ALQ).
 You will have to pay for quarantine and you will not receive a discount on the SHA+ hotel that you booked.
 In the first week of the Phuket Sandbox, 20 tourists were put into quarantine.
-12 are now asking if they can leave and fly home.
+12 then asked if they could leave and fly home.

 Children under 6 years old who are not vaccinated are allowed to travel to Phuket with vaccinated parents or guardians.
 Those who are between 7 and 18 years old must be fully vaccinated OR be able to show a negative Rapid Antigen PCR test within 72 hours of departure to Phuket.
 (While it is not the official rule of the Phuket Sandbox, airlines are asking children under 6 for a saliva test for COVID-19 not more than 72 hours of departure.)